camerahacks/rpilocator-rss-feed/README.md

-# xlocator RSS Feed Notifications
+# rpilocator RSS Feed Notifications

 Check <a href="https://rpilocator.com" target="_blank">rpilocator.com</a> or <a href="https://hwlocator.com" target="_blank">hwlocator.com</a> feeds every minute and send a push notification when a product comes in stock.